Justin Timberlake & Jessica Biel Mix Rustic With Modern In Their NYC Penthouse

 And after JT parks his ride (or, more likely, rides), he'll be able to enjoy the building's 71-foot swimming pool, roof terrace, and gym.
 Oh, and as for little Silas?
 There's a playroom for the little guy and the other kiddos to romp in while their parents take in the Turkish bath.

-At $27.5 million (£21.3 million), the property didn't come cheap, but after taking a look at the light-filled unit, its marble-accented bathrooms, and huge windows, anyone can see why Timberlake chose this spot to set down some Big Apple roots.
+At $20 million, the unit didn't come cheap, but after taking a look at the light-filled unit, its marble-accented bathrooms, and huge windows, anyone can see why Timberlake chose this spot to set down some Big Apple roots.

 Read These Stories Next: